adblockplus/infrastructure/README.md

     # puppet agent --test

-3. Sign the new client certificate on the master
+3. On the master: Sign the new client certificate

     # puppet cert list
 	# puppet cert sign CLIENT_CERT